NoodleEducation/dborutils/README.md

 ## Usage

-You can import, for instance, the `NoodleLogger` class, this way:
+You can import, for instance, the `MongoCollection` class, this way:

 ```
-from dborutils.logger import NoodleLogger
+from dborutils.mongo import MongoCollection
 ```